AbinashSamal828/FoSC/README.md

 # FoSC
-Project on food shortage assumption.
+Project on food shortage assumption.Which predicts the chances of food shortage in different states.